Mobile app ratings are all about reaching the stars, quite literally.

 App ratings and reviews are a part of your brand's experience

-Strategies to improve your mobile app ratings
+7 ways to improve app ratings and reviews

 There are some proven methods to climb up the star ladder.
 Some are obvious and easy to implement, while others may require more work.
 However, with what's at stake, it might be worth it.

-Ask your users
+1. Ask your app users

-As simple as it gets, asking for feedback is definitely the most straightforward way to get more reviews.
+As simple as it gets, asking for user feedback is definitely the most straightforward way to get more reviews.
 Now, will they improve your ratings?
-That’s another question.
+That's another question.
 To get the most out of reaching out to your users, you need to do it right.

 Choose the right time